DataCorrupted/peter-site/content/post/homeward.md

 "You are Chinese!", the driver recognized us.

-"Yeah?", to be honest I was a little bit awkward to be recognized as Chinese, even though I was study in _University of Chinese and Lots of Asians(UCLA)_, I prefer the identity Asian or no identiy at all.
+"Yeah?", to be honest I was a little bit awkward to be recognized as Chinese, even though I was study in [_University of Chinese and Lots of Asians(UCLA)_](https://en.wikipedia.org/wiki/University_of_California,_Los_Angeles), I prefer the identity Asian or no identity at all.
 After all, this is the land of diversity.

 "You know, you have an amazing government."